 1. About hydrocortisone

-It works by damping down the body’s immune response to reduce pain, itching and swelling.
+It works by calming down your body’s immune response to reduce pain, itching and swelling (inflammation).

-It can also be used as hormone replacement for people who don't have enough of the natural stress hormone, cortisol.
+It can also be used as hormone replacement for people who do not have enough of the natural stress hormone, cortisol.

 NHS coronavirus advice